SDM-TIB/SDM-RDFizer/README.md

 - P4-LUCAT (https://www.tib.eu/de/forschung-entwicklung/projektuebersicht/projektsteckbrief/p4-lucat)
 - ImProVIT (https://www.tib.eu/de/forschung-entwicklung/projektuebersicht/projektsteckbrief/improvit)
 - PLATOON (https://platoon-project.eu/)
 - EUvsVirus Hackathon (April 2020) (https://blogs.tib.eu/wp/tib/2020/05/06/how-do-knowledge-graphs-contribute-to-understanding-covid-19-related-treatments/).
 SDM-RDFizer created the Knowledge4COVID-19 knowledge graph during the participation of the team of the Scientific Data Management group.
-By June 7th, 2020, this KG is comprised of 28M RDF triples describing at a fine-grained level 63527 COVID-19 scientific publications and COVID-19 related concepts (e.g., 5802 substances, 1.2M drug-drug interactions, and 103 molecular disfunctions).
+By June 7th, 2020, this KG comprises 28M RDF triples describing at a fine-grained level 63527 COVID-19 scientific publications and COVID-19 related concepts (e.g., 5802 substances, 1.2M drug-drug interactions, and 103 molecular dysfunctions).

 The SDM-RDFizer is also used in EU H2020, EIT-Digital and Spanish national projects where the Ontology Engineering Group (Technical University of Madrid) participates.
-These projects, mainly focused on the transportation and smart cities domain, include:
+These projects, mainly focused on the domain of transportation and smart cities, include:

 - H2020 - SPRINT (http://sprint-transport.eu/): performance and scalability to test a semantic architecture for the Interoperability Framework on Transport across Europe.
 - EIT-SNAP (https://www.snap-project.eu/): innovation project on the application of semantic technologies for national access points.